 There are many reasons to choose dental implants over other types of restoration practices.
 Why sacrifice the structure of surrounding good teeth to bridge a space?
 In addition, removing a denture or a “partial” at night may be inconvenient, not to mention that dentures that slip can be uncomfortable and rather embarrassing.

-Dental Implants for Teeth-In-An-Hour™ Bethlehem and Allentown
+Implants for Teeth-In-An-Hour™

 This procedure is a revolutionary dental implant concept providing patients with fully functioning teeth on dental implants in one single procedure that lasts about an hour.
-This technology was recently developed by Nobel Biocare and allows for collaboration between both the restorative doctor and the surgeon.
-This merging of knowledge and experience achieves not only increased safety, but also a more precise implant placement.
+This technology was recently developed by Nobel Biocare and allowed for collaboration between both the restorative doctor and the surgeon.
+This merging of knowledge and experience achieves not only increased safety but also a more precise implant placement.
 In addition, the fabrication of a final prosthesis is completed prior to the surgery.

 The computer-guided dental implant surgery is done in an arthroscopic fashion without requiring any flap reflection.
-This benefits the patient in that there is less postoperative discomfort, less swelling and less bruising.
+This benefits the patient in that there is less postoperative discomfort, less swelling, and less bruising.
 Patients can often resume their normal activities the next day.
 The process starts when a CAT scan is taken of the patient’s jawbone.
 This CAT scan allows for the generation of a three-dimensional model of the jawbone that can then be used in virtual reality software to plan the implant placement without the presence of the patient.
-The results are more accurate implant placement, and less chair time for the patient at the surgery office.
+The results are more accurate implant placement and less chair time for the patient at the surgery office.

 I can’t say enough good things about Dr Saunders and the entire staff at OMS!
 The level of care is superior as is the genuine care for your overall well-being.
 The staff is always available to answer any of your questions and concerns and all of their locations are equally superb!

-Called made an appointment for a wisdom tooth extraction.
+Called and made an appointment for a wisdom tooth extraction.
 Was in and out within a half hour.
 Unbelievable service and amazing pricing.
 Wouldn’t go anywhere else.
 Thank you to everyone there that made this painless.

 I have had extractions and one implant so far with St. Luke’s OMS Bethlehem and highly recommend them.
 Dr. Isaac and her team have always been stellar.
 Gentle, caring, just a top notch group.
 So grateful to be a patient of the practice and Dr. Isaac.